ccp5UK/dl-poly/documentation/source/index.rst

 Natural Environment Research Council (NERC) for the NERC's eScience project Computational Chemistry in the Environment (eMinerals), directed by M.T.
 Dove.
-DL_POLY_4 is developed worlwide and distributed under GNU Lesser General Public License version 3.0.
+DL_POLY_5 is developed worldwide and distributed under GNU Lesser General Public License version 3.0.

 Latest version of , issues and comments can be made at `<https://gitlab.com/ccp5/dl-poly>`_